 Breakfast Casserole Variations

 As with any type of egg casserole, this Baked Denver Omelet is simple to customize.
 Here are a few ideas for simple ingredient substitutions, toppings and more:

 - Ingredient Substitutions: trying using shredded mozzarella or Pepper Jack instead of cheddar, bacon instead of ham and/or heavy cream in place of milk.

-- Toppings: chives, green onions, guacamole, salsa or even sausage gravy.
+- Toppings: chives, green onions, guacamole, salsa, pico de gallo, or even sausage gravy.

 - Extra Seasoning: try with a pinch of cayenne, paprika, cumin or red pepper flakes.